iitd-plos/baadal2.0/baadaltesting/devbox/README.md

    Request for a VM in user menu.
    VM's default user is "cirros" and password is "cubswin:)"

-4. Start background task using following script baadal2.0/baadalinstallation/web2py_start.sh
+4. Start background task by executing following script
+   - baadal2.0/baadalinstallation/web2py_start.sh

 ### How to add one devbox as host of other devbox machine